How To Use Massage Gun Attachments

 Purpose

 This one is great for massaging tender areas.
-You can also use it when you need a relaxing massage.
+It can also be used when you need a relaxing massage.
 It’s particularly effective for relieving painful DOMS (Delayed Onset Muscle Soreness) and treating other injuries.

 Build